 Uplift modelling¶

-An complex example of how heterogeneous treatment effects are used in ecommerce platforms. 🚀🚀🚀
+An example of how heterogeneous treatment effects are used to optimize ecommerce platforms. 🚀🚀🚀

 The business problem:

-We are concerted with giving or not giving users a 5% discount voucher.
+We are concerned with giving or not giving users a 5% discount voucher.

 If we give it to everyone, we'll likely get more bookings, but at the same time we hurt our margins.
-So the best way to proceed is to give the coupons only to those customers that were unsure about the decision and that will actually convert after receiving it.
-Also, not giving the coupons to customers that were already going to book something no matter what!
+So the best way to proceed is to send coupons only to those customers that were unsure about the decision and that will actually convert after receiving it.
+Also, not giving the coupons to customers that were already going to book no matter what!

 The causal problem:

-Additionally, we have access to a number of other variables $X$ characterizing the user, the channel that brough them to the platform, the specific ongoing session, and so on...
+Additionally, we have access to a number of other variables X characterizing users: the channel that brough them to the platform, the specific ongoing session, and so on...
 We believe some of them could be valuable in deciding the effectiveness of the intervention.
 In other words, the effect isn't uniform but varies depending on some of these factors.

 import warnings